We provided you with tips on how to write and develop the plot of a story.

 Don't give up, please.
 Come to the lifeboat.
 Do you hear this whistle?
 TREEEEEE!
 TREEEEEE!
 TREEEEEE!

 Supernatural elements are typically those that defy the laws of nature and are beyond scientific understanding.
 Such a setting adds gravitas and drama to the story.
 If you are using super natural elements you might want to make sure what genre you are writing in.

 Example of Man Versus Supernatural Conflict

 Excerpt from Vikram and Baital, an Indian fairytale.

 Remember the old saying, mighty Vikram!" said the Baital, with a sneer, "that many a tongue has cut many a throat.
 I have yielded to your resolution and I am about to accompany you, bound to your back like a beggar's wallet.

 But pay heed to my words, as we set out upon the way.
 I am in talkative mood, and it is well near an hour's walk between this tree and the place where your friend sits.
 Therefore, I shall try to distract my thoughts, which otherwise might not be of the most pleasing nature, by means of sprightly tales and profitable reflections.

 The great king nodded.

 Are there other conflicts that would affect characters?
-Do write to us; an example would be great.
-We’d love to hear from you.
+Share your views below; an example would be great.